lougovsk/linux/Documentation/arch/arm64/booting.rst

     - SCR_EL3.FGTEn (bit 27) must be initialised to 0b1.

+  For CPUs with the Fine Grained Traps (FEAT_FGT2) extension present:

+  - If EL3 is present and the kernel is entered at EL2:

+    - SCR_EL3.FGTEn2 (bit 59) must be initialised to 0b1.

   For CPUs with support for HCRX_EL2 (FEAT_HCX) present:

   - If EL3 is present and the kernel is entered at EL2: